 Not to mention that podcasts are so much easier to produce compared to other content such as YouTube videos or infographics.
 In addition, you don't need any fancy equipment or editing skills.
-All you need is a microphone, some recording software, and an idea.
+All you need is a microphone, some recording software or text to speech software, and an idea.
 That is like a breath of fresh air for small businesses or startups with a shoestring budget.

 That's why podcasts can be such an effective marketing tool for businesses.
 You can reach a broad audience and build relationships with potential customers.

 How to Use Podcasts as a Marketing Tool?

 Now that we've established that podcasts can be a great marketing tool, let's discuss some ways you can use them for marketing your business.